mattvarghese/minimal-typescript-react-template/README.md

 Open the resulting minimal-typescript-react-template folder in Visual Studio Code

 ## To run development server
-In Visual Studio Code (VSCode) > Terminal > Run Task > npm: start
+In Visual Studio Code (VSCode) > Terminal > Run Task > *npm: start*

-This will pull node_modules on first run.
-Then it will do necessary compilation and start development server.
+This will pull node_modules and do necessary compilation and start development server.
 It will also open your default browser and navigate to the App

 Be sure once you’re done to use CTRL+C in the VSCode terminal to exit out of the development server.